DizzyDazzle/ThePretenderGame/README.md

 # ThePretenderGame
-A game based off of the TV shot The Pretender.
+A game based off of the TV show The Pretender.